ronnodas/letrs/README.md

 assert_eq!(rendered, expected);
 ```

+## Contributing

+Feel free to file an issue or pull request.

 ## Acknowledgements

-Thanks to the [pyfiglet](https://github.com/pwaller/pyfiglet) project for organizing the fonts and their licenses.
+Thanks to the [pyfiglet](https://github.com/pwaller/pyfiglet) project for organizing the fonts and
+their licenses.
+Thanks to [Jon Gjengset](https://github.com/jonhoo/) for the CI script collection
+(and just generally excellent rust resources).